-Please assess whether parliamentary committees are de facto, not only legally, able to invite experts to committee meetings.
+Please assess whether parliamentary committees are both legally and practically able to invite experts to committee meetings.
 Please specify if you consider the rights of committees limited.
 This question considers regular parliamentary committees only, not committees established ad hoc to investigate specific questions.

 Parliamentary committees may summon experts.
-10 ⊔ 9 □

-The rights of parliamentary committees to summon experts are slightly limited.
-8 🗆

-7 🗆

-6 🗆

-The rights of parliamentary committees to summon experts are considerably limited.
-5 🗆
+10 🗌 9 🗌 The rights of parliamentary committees to summon experts are slightly limited.
+8 7 6 🗆 The rights of parliamentary committees to summon experts are considerably limited.
+5 🗌 4 🗆 3 🗆 Parliamentary committees may not summon experts.
+2 1 🗆

-4 🗌

-3 🗆

-Parliamentary committees may not summon experts.
-2 🗆

-1 🗆